gardener/gardenctl-v2/docs/help/gardenctl_kubectl-env_bash.md

 To load the kubectl configuration script in your current shell session:
 $ eval "$(gardenctl kubectl-env bash)"

-To load the kubectl configuration for each shell session add the command at the end of the ~/.bashrc file.
+To apply this setting automatically in every shell session, consider adding the command at the end of your ~/.bashrc file.

 ```